-LamoLab focuses on the development of data-driven multi-domain and multi-scalar modelling and analysis of environments and landscapes that integrate traditional agriculture / horticulture with construction / architecture, as well as peri-urban and urban environments, especially those that require deeper integration of green infrastructure, ecosystems and urban agriculture.
-This is done with the aim to recover specific land knowledge, and to support related policy and management, as well as adaptation and design, and the transfer of productive landscape knowledge into urban environments.
+LamoLab focuses on the development of data-driven multi-domain and trans-scalar modelling and analysis of environments and landscapes that integrate traditional agriculture / horticulture with construction / architecture, as well as peri-urban and urban environments, especially those that require deeper integration of green infrastructure, ecosystems and urban agriculture.
+The aim is to recover locally specific land knowledge, and to support related policy and management, as well as adaptation and design, and the transfer of productive landscape knowledge into urban environments.

 The activities of LamoLab address three scales:

-International & Global Scale: LamoLab collaborates and offer consultancy on the subject matter globally.
+International & Global Scale: LamoLab undertakes or collaborates on research projects and provides consultancy on the subject matter.

 Paolo Socci is the proprietor of Fattoria di Lamole.
 He first studied mechanical engineering in Florence and Bologna.
 Since 1970 he works in Lamole.
-Staring in 2003 he has restored terraced vineyards with dry stone walls in Lamole.
+Starting in 2003 he has restored a number of terraced vineyards with dry stone walls in Lamole.

 UNIVERSITY OF FLORENCE